Nicholas Kristof: Political party

 Kristof is a self-described progressive and a registered member of the Democratic Party.
-In 1974, a front page article in the News-Register (McMinnville, Oregon) reported on Kristof's activism in Democratic politics throughout high school with the headline "Nicholas Gets into Politics Early."
-He has attributed many of his progressive views to his mother Jane Kristof, who formerly served as treasurer of the Yamhill County Democratic Central Committee and currently serves as both her precinct committee-person and the coordinator of the Yamhill County Democratic Think Tank.
+In 1974, a front-page article in the News-Register reported on Kristof's activism in Democratic politics throughout high school with the headline "Nicholas Gets into Politics Early".
+He has attributed many of his progressive views to his mother, Jane Kristof, who formerly served as treasurer of the Yamhill County Democratic Central Committee and currently serves as both her precinct committee-person and the coordinator of the Yamhill County Democratic Think Tank.
 In 2011, President Barack Obama hosted Kristof and his wife, Sheryl WuDunn, at the State Dinner for Hu Jintao.